Getting from San Jose to Tortuguero, Costa Rica, is made easy by several modes of transport which you can take conveniently.

 Whether you are in a hurry to arrive in this pristine environment or are on a set budget, you can plan your way around with these travel options.

-There are no convenient roads nor wide streets waiting for you in Tortuguero.
+No convenient roads nor wide streets are waiting for you in Tortuguero.
 Instead, you will be welcomed by rivers and canals waiting to be conquered.

 How far is Tortuguero from San Jose?

 The distance between Tortuguero and San Jose is or 61 miles or 98 kilometers.

 Main Transportation options from San Jose to Tortuguero

 - Rental Car

 1. Take a flight from San Jose to Tortuguero

 As in many cases, the fastest way to reach Tortuguero from San Jose is by air.
 Sansa has regional flights to Tortuguero from Juan Santamaria International Airport and then lands at the town’s small strip.